-The Employer agrees to acquaint new employees with the fact that a collective agreement is in effect and with the conditions of employment set out in the articles dealing with Union Security and Dues Check-Off.
-A new employee shall be advised of the name and location of a steward.
+- (a) The Employer agrees to acquaint new employees with the fact that a collective agreement is in effect and with the conditions of employment set out in the articles dealing with Union Security and Dues Check-Off.
+A new employee shall be advised of the name and location of a steward. - (b) The Employer will notify the steward of new employees and of their primary work location within ten (10) days of the start date of the new employee.
+A union steward will be given an opportunity to meet each new employee within regular working hours, without loss of pay, for the purpose of acquainting the new employee with the benefits and duties of union membership.